KonstantinData/Bootcamp-Analytics/Unicorn_Company_Project/Phase_2_Data_Cleaning_using_Spreadsheets/Documantation.md

 ### Completion of the Assigned Tasks

+1. **Which city had the highest sales?**

+   `New York City`

+2. **What is the average discount for all orders?**

+   `Average discount for all orders = 15.62 %`

+3. **What is the most popular product among customers in the "Consumer" segment?**

+   `The most popular product among customers in the "Consumer" segment is **staple envelopes**`

+4. **What is the total profit for the "Office Supplies" category?**

+   `The total profit is 122474`

+5. **Who is the customer who has made the most purchases?**
+   *(Hint: Use the “Order ID” column to answer this question.)*

+   `The customer with the most purchases is Sean Miller with the customer-id CA-2015-145317`

+6. **Which state made the most profit?**

+   `The state of California generated 76368 in sales`

+7. **How many orders were shipped via "Standard Class" ship mode?**

+   `5968 orders were shipped by "Standard Class"`

+8. **Which region had the highest sales in the month of June?**

+   `The "West" region made 55953, the highest sales in the month of June`

-9. Calculate the unit price for each product (before discounts) and add it in a separate column.
+9. **Calculate the unit price for each product (before discounts) and add it in a separate column.
    Which product is the most expensive?
-Note: Use the columns Quantity, Sales, and Discount.
+Note: Use the columns Quantity, Sales, and Discount.**

    There is already a Unit Price column, but since it doesn’t indicate whether the price is before or after a discount, we need to calculate it based on the Sales value.